khpandya/Data-Science/README.md

 All puns aside, the answer is **Peacock**.
 I ran two queries - First
 ```
-SELECT EmployeeID,COUNT(EmployeeID) FROM [Orders] GROUP BY EmployeeID Order by COUNT(EmployeeID) DESC LIMIT 2
+SELECT EmployeeID,COUNT(EmployeeID) FROM [Orders] GROUP BY EmployeeID ORDER BY COUNT(EmployeeID) DESC LIMIT 2
 ```
 Notice the `limit 2`, that is in case there were more than one employees who had the same (max.) amount of orders so this made sure that wasn’t the case.
 After ensuring this - I ran
 ```